antlapit/near-api-kotlin/README.md

 predefined [NetworkEnum].

-Other providers ([AccessKeysRpcEndpoint], [BlockRpcEndpoint], [ContractsRpcEndpoint], [GasRpcEndpoint], [ProtocolRpcEndpoint], [NetworkRpcEndpoint], [TransactionsRpcEndpoint]) implements high level operations of RPC endpoints.
+Other providers ([AccessKeysRpcEndpoint], [BlockRpcEndpoint], [ContractsRpcEndpoint], [GasRpcEndpoint], [ProtocolRpcEndpoint], [NetworkRpcEndpoint], [TransactionsRpcEndpoint], [SandboxRpcEndpoint]) implements high level operations of RPC endpoints.
 These classes require [JsonRpcProvider] as a constructor parameter. (!)
 While using the same instance of [JsonRpcProvider] for different providers, don't forget that closing [JsonRpcProvider] in one place will lead to errors in other places.